"Commemorating the Anti-Nazi Resistance and Victims of the Nazi Regime in Hall in Tirol"

 Blog 30 (EN) Elisabeth Charlotte Franke

-Blog 52 Alfred und Otto Grünmandl
+Blog (EN) 52 Alfred und Otto Grünmandl

 Blog 49 Dr. Greiter, Dr. Kneussl und Dr. Fink